 The Company accounts for uncertainty in income taxes, which addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
 Under this guidance, the Company may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
-The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement.
+The tax benefits recognized in the consolidated financial statements from such a position are measured based on the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement.
 The guidance on accounting for uncertainty in income taxes also addresses derecognition, classification, interest and penalties on income taxes, and accounting in interim periods.
-The Company recognizes interest and penalties on income taxes as a component of income tax expense.
-The Company has not accrued any additional income taxes due to uncertain tax positions.
-As of December 31, 2017, tax years for 2016, 2015 and 2014 are subject to examination by the tax authorities.
-With a few exceptions, as of December 31, 2017, the Company is no longer subject to U.S. federal, state or local examinations by tax authorities for the years before 2014.
-Tax year 2017 was open as of December 31, 2017.
+The Company recognizes interest and penalties on income taxes due to uncertain tax positions.
+As of December 31, 2018, tax years for 2017, 2016, and 2015 are subject to examination by the tax authorities.
+With a few exceptions, as of December 31, 2018, the Company is no longer subject to U.S. federal, state or local examinations by tax authorities for the years before 2015.
+Tax year 2018 was open as of December 31, 2018.